 After I got married, I found out that one of the bridal stores in my area had a program where you could sell your dress back after the wedding and get a good chunk of change back.
 So there’s another option!

 Even if you don’t want to rent your gown, I recommend checking out ModCloth.
 They have BEAUTIFUL gowns for very affordable prices.
-Here are some other tips for buying a wedding dress.

 14) Discount Wedding Attire